 - Rulers and Protractors: For computer-based assessments, required tools will be provided through the TestNav platform.
-Schools may not provide their own rulers and protractors in the grades where rulers and protractors are DoDEA-provided tools (see Table 3.0). - Paper Copies of Mathematics Reference Sheets: For computer-based testing, mathematics reference sheets are available to students in grades 5-7 and high school through the testing platform.
+Schools may not provide their own rulers and protractors in the grades where rulers and protractors are DoDEA-provided tools (see Table 3.0). - Paper Copies of Mathematics Reference Sheets: For computer-based testing, mathematics reference sheets are available to students in grades 5-7 through the testing platform.
 However, schools may choose to locally print and provide copies to students during testing.
-If providing students with printed copies of the mathematics reference sheets, the following protocols must be followed:
+If providing students with printed copies of the mathematics reference sheets, the following protocols must be followed: - The printed copies must be DoDEA-approved mathematics reference sheets, available at https://dodea.mypearsonsupport.com/summative-resources/.

-- The printed copies must be DoDEA-approved mathematics reference sheets, available at https://dodea.mypearsonsupport.com/summative-resources/. - The copies must be free of any writing or notes. - If students write on the mathematics reference sheets during testing, the reference sheets are then considered secure materials and must be securely destroyed after testing that unit. - Geometry Tools: Tracing paper, reflection tools, straight edges, and compasses are optional for the grade 8 mathematics and Geometry assessments.
-Geometry tools are NOT allowed for grades 3-7, Algebra I, and Algebra II.
+- The copies must be free of any writing or notes. - If students write on the mathematics reference sheets during testing, the reference sheets are then considered secure materials and must be securely destroyed after testing that unit.